John Lothropp

-Rev. John Lothropp (1584–1653) — sometimes spelled Lothrop or Lathrop — was an English Anglican clergyman, who became a Congregationalist minister and emigrant to New England.
-He was among the first settlers of Barnstable, Massachusetts.
-Perhaps Lothropp's principal claim to fame is that he was a strong proponent of the idea of the Separation of Church and State (also called "Freedom of Religion").
-This idea was considered heretical in England during his time, but eventually became the mainstream view of people in the United States of America, because of the efforts of John Lothropp and others.
-Lothropp left an indelible mark on the culture of New England, and through that, upon the rest of the country.
-He has had many notable descendants, including at least six US presidents, as well as many other prominent Governors, government leaders, leaders of the Church of Jesus Christ of Latter-day Saints, and business people.
+Rev. John Lothropp (1584–1653) – or Lothrop, or Lathrop – was an English Anglican clergyman, who became a Congregationalist minister and emigrant to New England.
+He was among the first settlers of Barnstable, Massachusetts in 1639.

+Lothropp was a strong proponent of the separation of church and state.
+This idea eventually became the mainstream view of people in the United States of America, because of the efforts of Lothropp and others.
+Lothropp influenced the culture of New England, and through that, upon the rest of the country.
+He has had many notable descendants, including at least six US presidents, as well as many other prominent governors, government leaders, leaders of The Church of Jesus Christ of Latter-day Saints, and businesspeople.

 Biography

 Early life

 Lothropp was born in Etton, East Riding of Yorkshire.
 He was baptised on 20 December 1584.
 He attended Queens' College, Cambridge, where he matriculated in 1601, graduated with a BA in 1605, and with an MA in 1609.